talhaamir4130/DataGenerationBundle/README.md

 # DataGenerationBundle

-This bundle aims to assist developers to generate random data for development and purposes.
+This bundle aims to assist developers to generate random data for development and testing purposes.

+### User data

+Users with `email`, `password`, `roles`